Sunday, August 16, 2020

 Giant lizard (with gems in his innards).
 Wights in a dungeon cell area. [?]

-(Here the episode of "it was all a dream" with Robilar could have happened, or maybe on level three).
+(Here the episode of "it was all a dream" with Robilar would have happened).

 It was quite possible to journey downward to the bottom level by an insidious series of slanting passages which began on the second level, but the likelihood of following such a route unknowingly didn't become too great until the seventh or eight level.
 [3]